Hochschule Düsseldorf

 In collaboration with Katrin Tacke (assistant teacher).

-Georg Rafailidis und Stephanie Davidson von Davidson Rafailidis Architects.
+Georg Rafailidis and Stephanie Davidson of Davidson Rafailidis Architects.

 Andrea Zanderigo (Baukuh & San Rocco)